 Dana Mele is a graduate of Wellesley College and Syracuse University.
-Her short stories have appeared or are forthcoming in Buffalo Almanack, Typehouse Literary Magazine, Lunch Ticket, Right Hand Pointing, Jersey Devil Press, Mad Scientist Journal, and elsewhere, and her debut novel People Like Us will be published by G.P.
-Putnam’s Sons in February 2018.
-Dana is an Assistant Editor of Luna Station Quarterly and was previously Lead Articles Editor of Syracuse Journal of Science and Technology Law.
-She is a writer, an editor, a former spelling bee champion, and an enthusiastic knitter of shapeless ponchos.
+Her short stories have appeared or are forthcoming in Typehouse Literary Magazine, Lunch Ticket, Right Hand Pointing, Jersey Devil Press, Vine Leaves Literary Journal, Bird’s Thumb, Mad Scientist Journal, and elsewhere.
+Dana is an Assistant Editor of Luna Station Quarterly and a screener for Strangelet Magazine and was previously Lead Articles Editor of Syracuse Journal of Science and Technology Law.
+She is a licensed attorney, a mother, a former spelling bee champion, and an enthusiastic knitter of shapeless ponchos.

 Chelsea Shea Ennen has a BA in Theater Studies and English from Wellesley College and an MA in Contemporary Literature, Theory and Culture from King’s College London.
 She hails from rural Ohio but these days if she isn’t on the East Coast you can find her in jolly old England.
 When she isn’t writing fiction about magical women she is an enthusiastic media critic, and loves discussing everything from the classics to contemporary pop culture.
 One of her many hobbies is petting dogs that don’t belong to her, but she is currently trying to teach herself to play “Magic: The Gathering.”